cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Notes:

 * In the case of non-privileged processors (micro-, logic-, or hyper-processor), the instruction rate can be increased using an overdrive projector or overdrive dome.
-Mindcode always assumes the basic processor speed, because the overdrive projector or dome may fail during gameplay, which would prevent the atomic code block from executing atomically.
+Mindcode always assumes the basic processor speed, because the overdrive projector or dome may fail during gameplay, which might cause the atomic code section to not execute properly.
 * The world processor's speed can be changed using the `setrate` instruction, up to 1000 instructions per tick.
 The program must use the [`setrate`](SYNTAX-5-OTHER.markdown#option-setrate) or [`ipt` compiler option](SYNTAX-5-OTHER.markdown#option-ipt) to specify the actual instruction rate that will be in effect during execution.

 Use the [`target` compiler option](SYNTAX-5-OTHER.markdown#option-target) to inform the compiler about the type of the processor that will be used.
 When the source code is being compiled as part of building a schematic, the actual type of the processor is determined by the schematic definition.

 > [!WARNING]
-> Running the compiled code on a processor slower than the compilation target or the declared IPT rate will cause the atomic blocks not to be executed atomically.
-This is true even when the code block is short, because at frame rates higher than 60 FPS instructions are executed in bursts shorter than the processor's IPT.
-Mindcode computes the wait duration to exactly cover the execution time of the code block, which means there isn't any margin to accommodate slower processor speeds.
+> Running the compiled code on a processor slower than the compilation target or the declared IPT rate will cause the atomic sections not to be executed atomically.
+This is true even when the code section is short, because at frame rates higher than 60 FPS instructions are executed in bursts shorter than the processor's IPT.
+Mindcode computes the wait duration to exactly cover the execution time of the atomic section, which means there isn't any margin to accommodate slower processor speeds.
 >
-> Running the code on a faster or overdriven processor preserves the atomicity of atomic code blocks, but may result in degraded performance.
+> Running the code on a faster or overdriven processor preserves the atomicity of atomic sections, but may result in degraded performance.

 If you really don't know what kind of processor your code will be running on, using the micro-processor as a target (which is also the default) is the safest option.

-## Atomic block size and performance
+## Atomic section size and performance

-Processor speed determines the maximum capacity of an atomic code block.
+Processor speed determines the maximum duration of an atomic code section.
 It's not possible to execute more than five ticks worth of instructions in a single frame update.
-This limits the maximum number of steps performed by an atomic block to 10, 40, and 125 for a micro-, logic-, and hyper-processor respectively (one of these steps is always reserved for the `wait` instruction used by the atomic block).
-When the longest code path exceeds the maximum possible number of steps for an atomic block, a compilation error occurs.
+This limits the maximum number of steps performed by an atomic section to 10, 40, and 125 for a micro-, logic-, and hyper-processor respectively (one of these steps is always reserved for the `wait` instruction used by the atomic section).
+When the longest code path exceeds the maximum possible number of steps for an atomic section, a compilation error occurs.

-An atomic block should always be as short as possible.
-Do not perform calculations or operations which do not need to be part of the atomic block.
-Calling non-inlined functions from an atomic block is possible but may be too costly for the atomic block on slower processors.
+An atomic section should always be as short as possible.
+Do not perform calculations or operations which do not need to be part of the atomic section.
+Calling non-inlined functions from an atomic section is possible but may be too costly on slower processors, especially if the function takes a lot of parameters.

-Executing several atomic blocks in quick succession or in a loop may result in a significant performance penalty.
-Each atomic block involves a yield, and if the instruction quota accumulated during the yield isn't used up between consecutive atomic block executions, it may eventually be lost, decreasing the overall performance.
-When at least one tick worth of instructions is executed between the atomic blocks, there's generally no performance penalty.
+Executing several atomic sections in quick succession or in a loop may result in a significant performance penalty.
+Each atomic section involves a yield, and if the instruction quota accumulated during the yield isn't used up between consecutive atomic section executions, it may eventually be lost, decreasing the overall performance.
+When at least one tick worth of instructions is executed between the atomic sections, there's generally no performance penalty.

 ## Unprotected instructions

-By default, the atomic block may not protect instructions which cannot be affected by outside processors or changes in the Mindustry world.
+By default, the atomic section does not protect instructions which cannot be affected by outside processors or changes in the Mindustry world.
 An instruction is unprotected when all the following conditions are met:

 * The instruction doesn't interact with the world at all (interactions with the current processor, such as `print` instruction, are allowed).
 * The instruction doesn't have a volatile avariable as an operand (`@counter` is allowed).
 * The instruction is not a custom instruction (created in an mlog block on using one of `mlog()`, `mlogSafe()` or `mlogText()` functions).

 When computing the wait duration, the compiler doesn't consider unprotected instructions at the end of the execution path.
 Only the steps leading up to and including the last protected instruction are counted.
 The goal is not to protect instructions such as unconditional jumps or instructions performing returns from functions.
-Not protecting these instructions may allow for longer atomic blocks than would be otherwise possible, especially on microprocessors.
+Not protecting these instructions may allow for longer atomic sections than would be otherwise possible, especially on microprocessors.

 It is possible to activate protection for all variables by setting the [`volatile-atomic`](SYNTAX-5-OTHER.markdown#option-volatile-atomic) compiler option to `false`.